+The compensation committee, whose members are currently Messrs.
+Eide, chairman, Beinstein and Podell, met four times in 2003.
+The committee is governed by a written charter.
 The compensation committee reviews, approves and administers management compensation and executive compensation plans.
 The compensation committee also administers the Company's 1998 and 1999 Long-Term Incentive Plans.
+See "Compensation Committee Report on Executive Compensation."